Question:

 What Is Cross-Chargeability?

-The country of chargeability is the country of the immigrant applicant’s birth.
+When an immigration petition is filed, the country of chargeability is the country of the immigrant beneficiary’s birth.

 For instance, your husband’s country of birth is Chili.
 If Chili is used as the country for figuring out your priority date, you do not have to wait as long as if you continue to use Mexico.